rannikhal/Portfolio/Projects/C#-Projects/Careoscope/README.md

 # Careoscope

 This project is a scheduler application designed to manage appointments, track patient information, and maintain visit history for a medical clinic.
 It provides a user-friendly interface for scheduling appointments, viewing doctor and patient schedules, and recording visit notes.

+You can also view the code here: https://github.com/rannikhal/Careoscope.git

 ## Table of Contents